btswann11/CSE550/test-plans/security-tests.md

 ### Steps:
 1. Copy a GIF, picture, or word document and paste it into the text box
 2. Click Send
+3. The text box should not recognize any of the previously mentioned data
 ### Expected Results:
 The text box should not recognize any of the previously mentioned data